 - Organisations should make reasonable security arrangements to protect personal data they possess or control, to prevent unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks.

 - Organisations should stop keeping your personal data when it is no longer necessary for legal or business purposes.

 - Organisations may only transfer your personal data outside of Singapore if the organisations put in place measures to ensure that the protection provided to the personal data transferred is comparable to the protection under the PDPA, unless exempted by the PDPC.
 The measures to be put in place will be prescribed in due course.

 There are, however, exceptions to these rules and they are generally purpose-based.
 For example, some of these exceptions relate to emergency situations, investigations, publicly available data or where the personal data is used for evaluative purposes.
 For more information, please refer to the Second to Sixth Schedules of the PDPA.

 What should you do if you think your personal data has been collected, used or disclosed without your consent?

 If you suspect that a particular organisation is not following the rules of the PDPA or would like to find out more about an organisation’s data protection policies and practices, you should contact the person designated by the organisation with the responsibility for ensuring its compliance with the PDPA to find out more about its data protection practices, and clarify your doubts on whether your personal data has been misused.
 Organisations are required to provide the contact details of such designated persons.

-To lodge a complaint of a DNC Registry offence, please see here.
+To lodge a complaint or apply for a review, please see here.